zanni/messaging-server/README.md

 - SSLv3 should be disabled
 - webapp RabbitMQAuth endpoints should implement whitelist logic on rabbitmq nodes addresses (maybe they should be in another app, not visible by internet network)
 - webapp RabbitMQAuth endpoints should use HTTP POST in order to avoid credential to be written in logs
-- Non acked session should have a TTL and should be deleted at TTL expiration
+- Non acked session should have a TTL and should be deleted at TTL expiration.
+A StrangeBehavior flag should be raised
+- Acked session without corresponding RabbitMQ queue should be deleted using batch processing.
+A StrangeBehavior flag should be raised

 System:
 - SSH public key authentification enable, SSH password authentification disable, custom SSH port